-The average pay for a Radiographer is £12.93 per hour.
+The average salary for a Radiographer in United Kingdom is £27,657.

 - Work with patients, explain testing procedure, and put them at ease through the x-ray process.

 - Fill out daily inspection reports, paperwork, and documentation as required.

 - Effectively perform assigned radiography tasks and interpret results of inspections.

 - Ensure strict adherence to industry health guidelines as well as company radiation safety regulations.

 The top respondents for the job title Radiographer are from the companies The National Health Service (NHS), NHS Professionals and NHS Direct.
 Reported salaries are highest at BMI Healthcare where the average pay is £34,000.
 Other companies that offer high salaries for this role include NHS Professionals, earning around £30,000.
 NHS Direct pays the lowest at around £22,002.
 The National Health Service (NHS) also pays on the lower end of the scale, paying £26,860.

 Explore the most common career paths for Radiographer.
 Thickness and color of lines indicates popularity of movement from one job to the next.
 Visit our career path planner

 to research other job paths.